Main PCB Revisions - There are three known PCBs: v1, v1 Rev. C, and v2 Rev. A. Early version 1 PCBs

 Dragon's Lair / Space Ace Operator Convenience Panel Pinout.

-68705 Bypass Modification - An update for older rev. A Dragon's Lair / Space Ace PCBs.
+68705 Bypass Modification - An update for early version 1 Dragon's Lair / Space Ace PCBs.
 See the

 68705 Bypass Modification page for more information.